-Resistance to radiation and meteorite damage.
+Resistance to radiation and micrometeorite damage.

-Heat produced is independent of distance from the sun.
+Heat produced is independent of distance or inclination from the sun.

 RHUs provide proven and reliable continuous heat to sensitive spacecraft instruments and scientific experiments enabling their successful operation throughout the mission.
 RHUs generate heat from the natural radioactive decay of a small pellet of plutonium dioxide (mostly plutonium-238).
 This heat is transferred to spacecraft structures, systems, and instruments directly without moving parts or intervening electronic components.
 RHUs are very compact, 3.2 centimeters (1.3 inches) long and 2.6 centimeters (1 inch) in diameter.
 The mass of each RHU is approximately 40 grams (1.4 ounces).
-Because of their varying ages, the RHUs available from DOE's inventory range in thermal power from 0.88 to 0.94 watts.
-Their average is approximately 0.93 watts per RHU as of September 2009.
+As of September 2014, the average thermal power of the RHUs within DOE's inventory is approximately 0.90 watts.
+It is expected that the RHUs will have a thermal power of 0.85 watts in 2021.

 RHUs have a very rugged containment system to prevent or minimize the release of plutonium dioxide fuel even when subjected to severe accident conditions.
 Containment is achieved through multiple layers that are resistant to the heat and impact that might be encountered during a spacecraft accident.
 An external graphite aeroshell (a reentry shield) and a graphite insulator protect the fuel from impacts, fires, and atmospheric reentry conditions.
-Internally, the fuel is encapsulated in a high-strength, platinum-rhodium metal shell (or "clad") that further contains and protects the fuel during any potential accident.
+Internally, the fuel is encapsulated in a high-strength, platinum-rhodium metal shell (or "clad") that further protects and helps contain the fuel during potential accident.
+The following graphics capture the relative size along with an exploded view of a RHU.

-In addition to this containment, the plutonium dioxide fuel is a ceramic material that tends to break into large pieces rather than dispersing as fine particles.
-This minimizes interaction of the fuel with the environment and the potential for human exposure in the unlikely event that the multiple fuel containment barriers are breached.
-Because each RHU fuel pellet is individually encapsulated in its own aeroshell and fuel clad, the potential for a single event to affect more than one pellet is reduced.
+In addition to this containment system, the plutonium dioxide fuel (the "fuel pellet" within the graphic above) is a ceramic material that tends to break into large pieces rather than dispersing as fine particles.
+This minimizes interaction of the fuel with the environment and the potential for human exposure in the unlikely event that the multiple layers of protection are breached.
+Since each RHU fuel pellet is individually encapsulated in its own aeroshell and cladding, the potential for a single event to affect more than one pellet is reduced.

 The following sections provide more information relevant to the provisioning of RHUs for the Discovery AO.
 Section 2.0 provides links and contact information for additional information about RHUs.
-Section 3.0 summarizes all of the activities, processes and costs that AO respondents should assume in proposing a mission potentially utilizing RHUs.
+Section 3.0 summarizes all of the activities, processes, and costs that AO respondents should assume in proposing a mission potentially utilizing RHUs.